Skip to main content

 wasmedge compile llama-chat.wasm llama-chat.wasm

-wasmedge --dir .:. --nn-preload default:GGML:AUTO:llama-2-7b-chat-q5_k_m.gguf llama-chat.wasm
+wasmedge --dir .:. --nn-preload default:GGML:AUTO:Meta-Llama-3.1-8B-Instruct-Q5_K_M.gguf llama-chat.wasm -p llama-3-chat

 Understand the code

 The main.rs is the full Rust code to create an interactive chatbot using a LLM.
-The Rust program manages the user input, tracks the conversation history, transforms the text into the llama2 and other model’s chat templates, and runs the inference operations using the WASI NN standard API.
+The Rust program manages the user input, tracks the conversation history, transforms the text into the model’s chat templates, and runs the inference operations using the WASI NN standard API.
 The code logic for the chat interaction is somewhat complex.
 In this section, we will use the simple example to explain how to set up and perform one inference round trip.
 Here is how you use the simple example.

 # Download the compiled simple inference wasm